 A related question is if the changes to biotic or abiotic predictors, and not just their values, are similarly important factors for predicting extinction.
 For example, we know that a species’ global geographic range changes over its duration (Michael Foote 2007; Liow et al. 2010; L. H. Liow and Stenseth 2007; Kiessling and Kocsis 2016).
 We also know that a species’ geographic range size is a good predictor of differences extinction risk (Jonathan L Payne and Finnegan 2007; D. Jablonski and Roy 2003; David Jablonski 2008; David Jablonski and Hunt 2006).
 This begs the question: how does a species’ extinction risk change over its duration?
 While the phenomenon of species’ geographic range change over time has been studied (Michael Foote 2007; Liow et al. 2010; L. H. Liow and Stenseth 2007; Kiessling and Kocsis 2016), the potential predictive impact of this change has been under-evaluated (but see Kiessling and Kocsis (2016)).
 For example, does a species’ extinction risk increase if that species decreased in global geographic range size over 1 million years?
 Here, we explicitly model and quantify the effects of changing geographic range as well as differences in global climate on how well we can predict species extinction.
 Similarly, we include species geologic age at time of observation as a potential predictor of extinction – a factor that may or may not contribute to differences in species extinction risk over time (Smits 2015; S Finnegan, Payne, and Wang 2008; T. H. G. Ezard et al. 2012; Van Valen 1973; Liow et al. 2011; Crampton et al. 2016).
 Importantly, the inclusion of these “historical” predictors allows us to more fully evaluate the question of how much information about a species’ past is necessary or useful when predicting a species’ risk of extinction.

-For this kind of exercise, we chose to analyze what is the longest continuous and best resolved fossil record – that of skeletonized marine plantonic microorganisms from the Cenozoic such as Foraminifera, Radiolarians, Diatoms, and calcareous nannofossils (e.g. coccolithophores).
-This data is available through the Neptune database, an online repository of species occurrences obtained through the Deep Sea Drilling Program and the Ocean Drilling Project (Lazarus 1994; Spencer-Cervato 1999).
+For this exercise we chose to analyze one of the best-sampled and studied fossil records – the Cenozoic record of skeletonized marine planktonic microorganisms (Foraminifera, Radiolaria, Diatoms, and Coccolithophores).
+These data are readily available through the Neptune database, an online repository of species occurrences obtained through the Deep Sea Drilling Program and the Ocean Drilling Project (Lazarus 1994; Spencer-Cervato 1999).
 This database provides abundant samples in space and time, a high degree of temporal resolution for the entirety of the Cenozoic, and has an internally consistent taxonomic identification strategy – as close to ideal data for this analysis as possible.

 Rarely are we able to analyze long periods of geological time at fine resolutions – below the 5-10 My scale.
 Due to substantial effort and the unique biology of the system, the microfossil provides us the unique opportunity to analyze ecological and evolutionary patterns at approximately million-year time scales.
 Typical “exceptional” fossil records tend to be of individual taxonomic groups and for rarely longer than 10 million years.
 The Neptune database records multiple phyla-scale taxonomic groups for over 60 million years, with incredible temporal resolution supported by the various age-models of the deep-sea cores the occurrences are recorded from – there is no equivalent fossil record.
 By analyzing patterns of extinction and global occurrence at fine temporal scales, we can better elucidate how well we can predict species extinction at human-relevant scales.